Birches Head Academy - Organisations

 How will both you and I know how my child/young person is doing and how will you help me to support their learning?

-Parents’ Evenings are held at which parents are able to meet 1:1 with class teachers to discuss their children’s progress.
+Review Days are held at which parents are able to meet 1:1 with class teachers to discuss their children’s progress.
 SEN staff are available once per term to meet with parents and discuss progress, successes and any concerns.
 For children who are not making expected progress appropriate interventions and support will be identified and put in place.

-Children identified as needing SEN support will have a student passport to share information with teaching staff regarding advice and strategies to help meet the needs of the individual student.
+Children identified as needing SEN support will have a pupil passport to share information with teaching staff regarding advice and strategies to help meet the needs of the individual pupil.
 This will be discussed with you and reviewed with you on a regular basis.
 Staff will let you know what your child finds difficult, what we are doing at school to support them and how you can help them at home.

 For children who have a Statement of Special Needs or EHC Plan formal annual reviews will be held to discuss your child’s progress and the provision made for them.
 External agencies involved and a representative from the Local Authority SEND team will also be invited to this meeting.